FIDLAR: Forecast-Informed Deep Learning Architecture for Flood Mitigation: Problem Formulation

 \section{Problem Formulation}

-Flood mitigation involves the prediction of control schedules for hydraulic structures like gates and pumps within the river system, denoted as $X^{gate, pump}_{t+1:t+k}$, spanning $k$ time points from $t+1$ to $t+k$ into the future.
-This prediction uses as input historical input data (on all variables), $X$, from the preceding $w$ time points, in conjunction with reliably forecasted covariates (such as rainfall and tide) for the next $k$ time points.
-Thus, we train a DL model whose transfer function, $\mathcal{F}_{\theta}$, has the form:
+Flood management or mitigation aims to manage water levels before extreme weather events.
+It involves predicting control schedules for hydraulic structures such as gates and pumps within the river system, denoted as $X^{gate, pump}_{t+1:t+k}$, spanning $k$ time points into the future from $t+1$ to $t+k$.
+This prediction takes as input historical data on all possible variables (see Figure \ref{fig:domain}), $X$, from the preceding $w$ time points, in conjunction with reliably forecasted covariates (such as rainfall and tide) for the next $k$ time points.
+Then we could train a deep learning (DL) model, $\mathcal{M}_{\theta}$, with parameters $\theta$:

 where the subscripts represent the time ranges, and the superscripts refer to the variables under consideration.
 Superscripts are dropped when all variables are taken into account.
 The superscript $cov$ refers specifically to the reliably predicted covariates (e.g., rain, tides).